Follow TV Tropes

 • The console version of Exhumed/ Power Slave is possibly one of the earliest examples of a Metroidvania FPS, predating Metroid Prime by almost a decade.

-• Exorcist Fairy, where you're a Chinese hulijing exploring six different and interconnected worlds of the supernatural.
+• Exorcist Fairy, a Hollow Knight homage from China where you're an adorable hulijing exploring six different and interconnected worlds of the supernatural.

 • The ROM hack Extra Mario Bros is a Metroidvania game built on Super Mario Bros., and is probably the only example of the genre with one-way scrolling.